learn-co-curriculum/phase-1-algorithms-has-target-sum-solution/README.md

 function hasTargetSum(array, target) {
   const seenNumbers = new Set(); // initialize an empty Set for (const number of array) {
-    const compliment = target - number;
+    const complement = target - number;

-    // .has returns true if the Set includes the compliment if (seenNumbers.has(compliment)) return true;
+    // .has returns true if the Set includes the complement if (seenNumbers.has(complement)) return true;

     // .add adds the number to the Set seenNumbers.add(number);